 [Source: daxue consulting, “Nike’s digital direct retail framework in China”]

 Nike’s strong sales growth is largely thanks to its digital strategy in China.
-In 2012, Nike started its online journey in China by open its flagship store on Tmall, one of China’s largest e-commerce shopping platforms.
+In 2012, Nike started its online journey in the Middle Kingdom by open its flagship store on Tmall, one of China’s largest e-commerce shopping platforms.
 Then, Nike launched its official website store, SNKRS App and WeChat Store in next several years.
-In November 2019, the widely acclaimed Nike App was launched in China, which takes a further step in Nike’s China digital transformation.
+In November 2019, the widely acclaimed Nike App was launched in China, which takes a further step in Nike’s digital transformation.
 Currently, Nike is focusing on developing its digital platforms, including innovative platforms and digital channels.

 DTC strategy of Nike in China